mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 16. Override posting decisions when necessary
 17. System-wide configuration and parameter management
 18. Generate comprehensive system reports
-19. Role Assignments Management: Assign Admin role to officers for specific commands via "Role Assignments Management -> Assign Role to Officer"
+19. Role Assignments Management: Assign roles to officers for specific commands via "Role Assignments Management -> Assign Role to Officer" (including Admin, Investigation Unit, and other roles)
 20. View accepted queries in officer profiles (queries accepted by Staff Officers become visible in HRD's view of officer profiles)
 21. View all accepted queries system-wide through dedicated Query Management section
 22. Receive in-app notifications when queries are accepted (no email notifications for HRD)